rgcr/m-cli/Readme.md

 * Its main purpose is to manage administrative tasks and do it easier
 * It doesn't install 3rd party tools because it doesn't have dependencies
 * The installation is very easy and doesn't require intervention
-* It only uses OS X commands
+* It only uses macOS commands

 ## Installation